 San Fransisco’s Raheem Mostert was graded as the best overall running back on the night.
 Mostert’s run game finished just ahead of Damien Williams (12.77 OSM) as the more effective back between the two.
 Williams had more yardage on Sunday, but it was Mostert’s effectiveness that graded him on top this weekend.
 Mostert was running against eight or more defenders in the box on 25% of his snaps with a 3.93 efficiency.
 He finished his day with 12 attempts for 58 yards and one touchdown.

 Super Bowl LIV was a wildly entertaining matchup and is one for the NFL Classics history books.
 With fireworks on both offense and defense for either team, it was an enthralling story until the end no matter who you were watching.
 For the Kansas City Chiefs fans out there, keep that chip on your shoulder at the office this week: you deserve it.

 Thoughts on this feature?
 Something you would like to see during the offseason?
-Follow us on Twitter or join in on the conversation on Facebook.
+Follow us on Facebook.
 You can also check out my other articles from this season here.